-Million Maga March Ends In Stabbing, Multiple Arrests, Kyle Rittenhouse Heralded As A ‘Hero’
+Million Maga March Ends In Stabbing, Multiple Arrests, Chants To ‘Free’ Kyle Rittenhouse

 Forbes reports that the group was even greeted by Loser In Limbo who instructed his motorcade to pass through the cheering crowd on the way to his Virginia golf club.

-Also, in not so shocking news the musty MAGAs were seen praising Kyle Rittenhouse and heralding the accused murderer as a “hero.”
+Also, in not so shocking news some of the musty MAGAs were seen praising Kyle Rittenhouse and heralding the accused murderer as a “hero.”
 As previously reported Rittenhouse is the 19-year-old who is charged with killing two Black Lives Matter protesters and injuring a third during an Aug.
 25 demonstration over the police shooting of Jacob Blake in Kenosha, Wisconsin.
 According to right-wing militia groups, he’s innocent and deserves to be free.

 “Break out Kyle!” the group was seen shouting.
 Several people have also pointed out that the MAGAs adorned their shirts with Rittenhouse’s name.